-Teslas are exciting cars and some of the highest performing electric vehicles to ever hit the roads.
-The biggest advantage is that you don’t need gas and can wake up to a fully charged tank every day.
-They’re also packed with advanced features and the latest driver assistance technology.
+Teslas are exciting cars and some of the highest-performing electric vehicles to ever hit the roads.
+The biggest advantage is that you can say goodbye to fossil fuels and can wake up to a fully charged car every day.
+But they can be several times more expensive than other vehicles, which can limit your financing options.

 When you buy a new Tesla you can customize it to near-perfection with extras.
-All of them come with the Tesla Autopilot system that can steer within a lane, change lanes automatically with just a tap of the turn signal, self-manage speed with adaptive cruise control, scan for free spots and parallel park on demand.
-Meanwhile, front and side collision avoidance systems and digital control of the brakes, motor and steering help keep you safe and prevent the car from wandering across lanes.
+Every model comes with the Tesla Autopilot system that can steer within a lane, change lanes automatically with just a tap of the turn signal, self-manage speed with adaptive cruise control, scan for free spots and parallel park on demand.
+Meanwhile, front- and side-collision avoidance systems and digital control of the brakes, motor and steering help keep you safe and prevent the car from wandering across lanes.

 Model S Sedan